microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/allowJs.md

 console.log(defaultCardDeck)
 ```

-This flag can be used as a way to incrementally add TypeScript files into JS projects.
+This flag can be used as a way to incrementally add TypeScript files into JS projects by allowing the `.ts` and `.tsx` files to live along-side existing JavaScript files.